 Walker has received funding awards from the National Science Foundation and the National Institutes of Health, and he's a Kavli Fellow of the National Academy of Sciences.
 He has shared his research on the importance of sleep on television and radio outlets including CBS's "60 Minutes," National Geographic, NOVA Science, NRP and the BBC.
 He is the author of the international bestseller Why We Sleep.

-Claire Wardle is a research fellow at TED working on a new initiative to help improve the quality of information online.
-She is also the Executive Chair of First Draft, a nonprofit dedicated to educating journalists about reporting in an age of information disorder.
+Claire Wardle is the Executive Chair of First Draft, a nonprofit dedicated to educating journalists about reporting in an age of information disorder.
 Previously, she was a research fellow at the Shorenstein Center on Media, Politics and Public Policy at the Harvard Kennedy School; the research director at the Tow Center for Digital Journalism at Columbia Journalism School; the head of social media for the UN Refugee Agency; and director of news services for Storyful.
 Wardle holds a PhD in communication and an MA in political science from the University of Pennsylvania.

 Despite being raised by "old-school Southerners" who would've preferred she embarked on a sensible career, award-winning author Jacqueline Woodson tells us that "I've known I wanted to be a writer since I was around seven years old.
 I loved everything about stories -- how they made me feel and think, the joy good ones brought both the listener and the teller, the double and deeper meanings ...
 I knew writing made me happiest, and wrote as often as I could.